Beuth-Erdelt/DBMS-Benchmarker/paper.md

 In @DBLPconfsigmodKerstenKZ18 the authors introduce a framework SQLScalpel for DBMS performance benchmarking.

-@10.1007/978-3-030-94437-7_6, @Erdelt20

 ## Summary of Solution

-Users can provide (several) DBMS and a list of queries, enhanced by some meta data, as dictionaries, so we use standard Python structures for the benchmarking.
-Benchmarks can be parametrized for example by

-* number of benchmark runs: *Is performance stable across time?*
-* number of benchmark runs per connection: *How does reusing a connection affect performance?*
-* number of parallel clients: *How do multiple user scenarios affect performance?*
-* sequences of queries: *How does sequencing influence performance?*

-Optionally the tool also compares result sets: *Do I always receive the same data?*
+DBMS-Benchmarker has been used to used to support scientific results @10.1007/978-3-030-94437-7_6, @Erdelt20.
+It
+* is Python3-based
+* helps to **benchmark DBMS**
+  * connects to all DBMS having a JDBC interface - including GPU-enhanced DBMS
+  * requires *only* JDBC - no vendor specific supplements are used
+  * benchmarks arbitrary SQL queries - in all dialects
+  * allows planning of complex test scenarios - to simulate realistic or revealing use cases
+  * allows easy repetition of benchmarks in varying settings - different hardware, DBMS, DBMS configurations, DB settings etc

-Benchmarks can also be randomized (optionally with specified seeds for reproducible results) to avoid caching side effects and to increase variety of queries by taking samples of arbitrary size from a predefined data structure.
+  * allows randomized queries (optionally with specified seeds for reproducible results) to avoid caching side effects
+  * investigates a number of timing aspects - connection, execution, data transfer, in total, per session etc
+  * investigates a number of other aspects - received result sets, precision, number of clients
+  * collects hardware metrics from a Prometheus server - hardware utilization, energy consumption etc
+  * compares result sets: *Do I always receive the same data?*
+* helps to **evaluate results** - by providing
+  * metrics that can be analyzed by aggregation in multi-dimensions, like maximum throughput per DBMS, average CPU utilization per query or geometric mean of run latency per workload
+  * predefined evaluations like statistics
+  * in standard Python data structures
+  * in Jupyter notebooks - see [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html)
+  * in an interactive dashboard

 This is inspired by [TPC-H](http://www.tpc.org/tpch/) and [TPC-DS](http://www.tpc.org/tpcds/) - Decision Support Benchmarks, which are provided as predefined configs.

-**monitoring**

-In the end we have performance metrics for evaluation, again using the standard Python structure of pandas DataFrames.

 Run `pip install dbmsbenchmarker` for installation.